Irrela/Irrela.github.io/_posts/gamedev/2024-03-16-Unity Handbook.md

    2. Make sure both the Main scene and the Menu scene appear in the Scenes in Build menu.
 If either is `missing`, go to the Project window, navigate to the `Scenes folder`, then `drag and drop` the missing scene into the `Scenes in Build` section.
 The Menu scene needs to be above the Main scene in the list so that it has the lowest index value (0).
 If you need to, select and drag items in the list to change their order.
    ![image](https://unity-connect-prd.storage.googleapis.com/20210602/learn/images/ffd38942-1378-416b-8f96-070951e4223f_57.png)

-6. Configure the Start button
+5. Configure the Start button
    1. In the `Hierarchy`, select the `StartButton` GameObject (which is a child of the StartContainer).
    2. In the `Inspector`, find the `Button` component.
    3. Find the On `Click ()` property.
 This is where you can set the events that Unity will invoke when the user selects the button.
 Select `Add (+)` to add a new Event array.
+   4. Note: 要将 `MenuUIHandler.cs` attach 到 对应的 Canvas 上
-   4.  `Drag and drop the Canvas` GameObject to the target field of the `On Click event`, underneath the` Runtime Only` drop-down, to assign it.
+   5.  `Drag and drop the Canvas` GameObject to the target field of the `On Click event`, underneath the` Runtime Only` drop-down, to assign it.
    ![image](https://unity-connect-prd.storage.googleapis.com/20210602/learn/images/fc0a8c3b-b61f-4f2f-98b7-574e849247ad_56.png)
-   5. In the `Function` dropdown menu, select `MenuUIHandler > StartNew`.
+   6. In the `Function` dropdown menu, select `MenuUIHandler > StartNew`.
    ![image](https://unity-connect-prd.storage.googleapis.com/20210602/learn/images/dfeba75e-a4d1-4801-b6e4-b2f73f79a537_55.png)
-   6. Save your changes, then go to the toolbar and select Play to enter Play mode.
+   7. Save your changes, then go to the toolbar and select Play to enter Play mode.

-7. Write a method to quit the application
+6. Write a method to quit the application
    1. Return to `MenuUIHandler.cs` in your IDE.
    2. Under the `StartNew` method, add the following new method called `Exit`:
     ```cs